edk/tribalknow/README.md

 #### Installing without docker:

-If you want to use the github omniauth provider (optional, not required):
+If you want to use the github omniauth provider (optional):
 * set two environment variables, the client app id ID export GITHUB_KEY=your_key